frederic-perez/AmE-dictionary/data/dictionary.md

 __smilet__ _n_ /ˈsmaɪlɪt/ A little smile.
 __smirk__ _n_ :three::hammer: (smirks)
 __smirking__
+__smishing__ _n_ [:scroll: from sms + phishing] The practice of using fraudulent text messages to extract financial data from users for purposes of identity theft.
 __smite__ _v_ :eight::smiling_imp: To strike down, injure, or slay. _God will smite me._
 __smithereens__ _n informal_ :five: A collection of small fragments or splintered pieces considered as a whole; bits. _Berlin was bombed to smithereens._ _The fragile dish broke into smithereens._
 __smithy__ _n_ _A working smithy._